 Looking at it strictly from a scientific or technical perspective, one can say that the study of any kind of sonic occurrences, even silence, can be considered to be music theory.

-I used to think that the term musicology was something that Prince used to named one of his albums.
+I used to think that the term musicology was something that Prince used to name one of his albums.
 Turns out, it’s not just that.

 Musicology is the core study of how music works and music theory is one of its subfields.
 Considering the fact that musicology is a sub-field in itself which is a part of the field of arts, we can estimate how infinite the study of music can be.
 It requires perseverance, passion and dedication to learn it.